-It's good to use some shape keys to make the character smile too (bone deform is less accurate), if you want to do so select the c_lips_smile bones (left and right) and uncheck their Deform property in the bone property panel.
+Note you can use shape keys to make the character smile too and for eyebrows deformations (bone deform is less accurate), if you want to do so select the bones that you want to use with shape keys, and uncheck the Deform in the bone property panel.

 The addon includes a tool to quickly create the drivers between a shape and a bone.

-In case the shape key increase too slowly or too fast while the bone is moving:
+If the shape key increases too slowly or too fast while the bone is moving:

 Left click on the pink shape key value then multiply 'var' by any number using the * (asterisk/star) character, e.g to speed up 5 time faster, write: